NREL/OpenStudio-user-documentation/docs/reference/openstudio_results_measure.md

 The report is broken down into 21 sections which can be navigated using the table of contents at the left side of the report.
 If the table of contents and the main body of the report start to overlap with each other,  increase the width of your application or web browser window.
 Each section has one or moore tables or charts.
 Be default where there is a chart, table data is hidden, but you can expand it by clicking on the blue title above the chart that says "view table".
 If there is no data for a section, the header for the section will still show but you will see a message that says "No Data to Show for ...".
 For some tables or charts within a section the table may be hidden if there isn't any content.
 This is true for example for Renewable Energy Source Summary in  Model Summary, Fuel Tables in  Monthly Overview, and Thermal Zones in Zone Equipment Detail.

 As this measure develops more data may be added to specific sections and new sections may be added, but we don't want this to be an all purpose measure.
 It is meant to provide general data that you would typically want on any simulation.
 If you want to trouble shoot specific aspects of your model or have use case or specific reporting requirements, you can add additional reporting measures to the workflow.
-As described in the "Developing Your Own Reporting Measures" section below, we hope both internally and externally to see the same framework and charting libraries used as much as possible.
+As described in the [Developing Your Own Reporting Measures](../reference/openstudio_results_measure/#developing-your-own-reporting-measures) section below, we hope both internally and externally to see the same framework and charting libraries used as much as possible.
 This will provide a more consistent experience for users and measure writers.

 The rest of this section describes the specific sections of the current version of the measure.